wjson2002/database/report/project1.md

 ### 7. Other (optional)
 - Freely use this section to tell us about things that are related to the project 1, but not related to the other sections (optional)

+Spent a lot of time fixing bugs and unable to pinpoint why write/read records fails in some cases.

 - Feedback on the project to help improve the project. (optional)

+Project one is somewhat tough, as I am also very rusty in C++.
+I feel like only implementing Paged Manager is enough for project one.
+Record Manager should be pushed to project two.